Skip to content

 The core insight: the isolation layer should be agent-agnostic.
 The safety guarantees shouldn’t depend on which AI you’re using.

-Originally posted on LinkedIn and LinkedIn
+Originally posted on LinkedIn and LinkedIn.
+Related projects sourced from this thread.

 Navigate with